-Modern cities, their symbolisms and mythos, at Light to Night Festival 2020: Invisible Cities
+Modern cities, symbolisms and mythos and all, at Light to Night Festival 2020.

 10 days have passed since New Year fireworks, and with that, the first Singapore festive light-up of 2020 is upon us!

 Wait … a moment.
 The first light-up was the Chinatown CNY one, yes?
 Which I’ve already written about …

 Hmm, never mind.
 I’m referring to Light to Night Festival 2020, of course, the festival a major art event of the Civil District each year.
 As I’ve already written about this several times, I’m not going to do my usual where-I-walked and what-I-saw post.
 Instead, I’ll take a leaf from major SG sites, and just list down my favourite art installations and art skin projections for this year.

 (The nature of such listings, it’s naturally a mini-review too.)

 Light to Night Festival 2020 – 8 Favourite Installations